imitelis/Birth_Query_Network/README.md

   *  And if they depend on existing containers then you are going to have to find those containers and remove them first
   *  If you want to delete all existing images `docker stop $(docker ps -a -q) docker rm $(docker ps -a -q)` (be sure to never do this on your company computer)
   *  Now, start by loading the app image by using `docker load -i birth_query-i.tar`, after success, use `docker images -a` to check they are there
+  *  Grant permissions to the `activate.sh` file, at least in Ubuntu I can use `chmod +x activate.sh` in the terminal for that
   *  And after having given the proper permissions (to the `.sh` file), run `source activate.sh` to activate the environment variables from our images
   *  Finally, by locating in a folder with the docker compose file, run `docker compose -f docker-compose.prod.yml up --build`
   *  You'll read the magic happening in the terminal, why don't you visit `localhost:9000` and check it out in the browser? :-)